hirememorey/resilience-basketball/prompts.md

 Utilizing first principles, I want you to come up with an ideal plan of implementation.
 Once you have the plan, I want you to ask yourself why it won’t work.
 Then use the answer from that question to further redevelop and/or refine your plan.
 Do not generate any code yet, just walk me through your plan in detail.

 ##@AnalyzePlan
 We receive this feedback.
 From first principles how do you evaluate it?
 Do you agree or disagree?
 Why?
+Do not generate any code, just walk me through what you believe would be the highest leverage action for a developer to take.
+What are the non-obvious failure modes?

 ## @PanelPlan
 Utilizing first principles, I want you to generate three distinct implementation plans from the perspectives of: